Skip to main content

 Luckily, the wide range of culinary experiences in Oslo makes it possible to taste a little bit (or a lot!) of everything.

-Some Norwegians eat seafood, others ribbe, traditional pork ribs, or pinnekjøtt, lamb ribs, at Christmas.
+Some Norwegians eat seafood, others ribbe, traditional pork ribs, or pinnekjøtt, salt-cured lamb ribs, at Christmas.
 If you dare, taste the famous lutefisk, dried and salted cod, cured in lye!

 You can sample it at storied eateries like Lorry Restaurant, or at Frognerseteren Restaurant Finstua, which offers beautiful views of Oslo (and a cosy fireplace).